Luis Soffner

-Luis Soffner (born January 15, 1990) is former American soccer player who last played for the New England Revolution in Major League Soccer.
+Luis Soffner (born January 15, 1990) is an American former soccer player.

 Career

 On January 17, 2013, Soffner was drafted in the second round of the 2013 MLS SuperDraft (36th overall) by the New England Revolution.
 After not making a single appearance for the club in 2013, Soffner was loaned to USL Pro affiliate club Rochester Rhinos for the 2014 season.
-He made his professional debut on April 5, 2014 in a 3–1 loss to defending USL Pro champions Orlando City.
+He made his professional debut on April 5, 2014, in a 3–1 loss to defending USL Pro champions Orlando City.

-As of 2018 Soffner works as a property manager in South Carolina.
+As of 2022 Soffner is the Director of Investor Relations for Beach Company Real Estate.
+He resides with his wife, Candice Lorraine in Charleston.